kaiko-ai/eva/assets/STYLE_GUIDE.md

 ) -> eva.data.datamodules.DataModule:
     """Generates a fake DataModule.

-    It build a :class:`eva.data.datamodules.DataModule` by generating
+    It builds a :class:`eva.data.datamodules.DataModule` by generating
     a fake dataset with generated data while fixing the seed.
 It can be useful for debugging purposes.